phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

     handler takes time to resolve the QuickView, resolve a dummy quick once you are sure that a QuickView needs to be shown to the user.
 The div contents can be later updated as and when more details are available.
 2. Note that the QuickView could be hidden/removed any time by the QuickViewManager.
-3. If multiple providers returns a valid popup, all of them are displayed.
+3. If multiple providers returns a valid popup, all of them are displayed except if the `exclusive` flag is returned from one of the popups.
+If multiple providers return `exclusive` flag, the provider with the highest priority wins.

 ## isQuickViewShown